jedisct1/libsodium-doc/helpers/padding.md

 ## Algorithm

 These functions use the ISO/IEC 7816-4 padding algorithm.
-It supports arbitrary block sizes, ensures that the padding data are checked for computing the unpadded length, and is more resistant to some classes of attacks than other standard padding algorithms.
+It supports arbitrary block sizes, ensures that the padding data is checked for computing the unpadded length, and is more resistant to some classes of attacks than other standard padding algorithms.